jiaqi54/HEPRS/README.md

 `<genotypes.csv>`: Replace with your genotype input.
 It's in the csv format with each row representing an individual and each column representing an SNP.

 `<betas.csv>`: Replace with your model parameters.
 The number of parameters should be consistent with the number of SNPs in `genotypes.csv`.
+If you have an intercept, please manually add a column of ones in your `<genotypes.csv>`.

 `<yourphenotype>`: Name of your phenotype.